 Contact lens solution is not always readily available when it is time to remove, clean and store your contacts.
-Though products designed specifically for contact lens care are ideal for cleaning and storing contacts, you may use other products in a pinch.
-Though alternatives for lens solution will help keep your contacts from drying out overnight, do not rely on any solution alternative for long-term needs.
-Each alternative should be used only at your own risk.
+Though products designed specifically for contact lens care are ideal for cleaning and storing contacts, there are other options you can use in a pinch.

 Video of the Day